Harleyoc1/JavaUtilities/README.md

 - Providing features I believe should be included in the JDK.
 - Minimising effort required to use features already included in the JDK.

+## Java 16
+Versions `0.1.1+` will require Java 16 or higher.
+Versions below this should work on any version from Java 8 upwards.

 ## Gradle Setup
 *Don't reinvent the wheel, add it to your build.gradle!*